Clement-Pirelli/Dodecamorph/README.md

 Dodecamorph is an esoteric programming language inspired by brainfuck, befunge and others.
 I got the idea while watching this [video on esolangs](https://www.youtube.com/watch?v=cQ7bcCrJMHc).

-Here's the spec of the language, TLDR data is laid out as N-dimensional, lazily growing arrays, instructions are data, there are 12 instructions and 2 special values
+The TLDR is that data is laid out as N-dimensional, lazily growing arrays, instructions are data and there are 12 instructions and 2 special values.

+Here's the full spec:

 ```
 Starting conditions: